diazrenata/EVS3000L-fall2020/week4_spatial/week4_assignment_instructions.md

 replace `NAME == "Florida"` below with `NAME == "(the name of the state you choose)"`.

-As of 1:30pm on 9/24/20, I’ll also ask you to choose a state *other than Colorado*.
-If you did the assignment before 1:30pm on 9/24, that’s ok.
+As of 1pm on 9/24/20, I’ll also ask you to choose a state **other than Colorado**.
+If you did the assignment before 1pm on 9/24, that’s ok.
+When you submit the assignment, let me know that that’s what happened in the assignment comments.

 ``` r
 my_state <- filter(states, NAME == "Florida")